 - Identify and organize a community of current UMass Boston Native students, alumni, faculty, staff, and Native leaders from Massachusetts

 - Encourage recruitment and retention of Native students, faculty, and staff at UMass Boston

 - Bring Native leaders to campus in a variety of forums to educate the broader New England community on Native issues, both local and national

 - Promote and support development of classes related to, about, and providing direct benefit to regional Native communities

-Responses to those 2006 surveys reflected the broad scope of concerns, needs, and priorities of New England's contemporary Native people.
-Their concerns ranged from access to health care, to better documentation of tribal history and traditions, to protection of hunting and fishing rights, to development of tribe-owned businesses, and the desire to work cooperatively with non-Native organizations.
-Indeed, the data reflected such broad and divergent areas of concern that the founding of an institute—independent of academic departments but with access to a range of university resources and able to bridge scholastic disciplines and university-wide structures—came to be viewed as the best way to address Native concerns.
+Responses to those 2006 surveys reflected the broad scope of concerns, needs, and priorities of New England's Native people.
+Their concerns range from access to health care, to better documentation of tribal history and traditions, to protection of hunting and fishing rights, to development of tribe-owned businesses, and the desire to work cooperatively with non-Native organizations.
+Indeed, the data reflected such broad and divergent areas of concern that the founding of an institute came to be viewed as the best way to address Native concerns.

 In spring 2009, the Massachusetts Department of Housing and Community Development joined with the Office of the Provost and Vice Chancellor for Academic Affairs and provided funds to hire an interim director and procure office space.

 In 2015, INENAS became part of the UMass Boston School for Global Inclusion and Social Development.